Prodigy-Hacking/ProdigyMathGameHacking/README.md

 ## Disclaimer

-While our hacks are completely safe, ***you should only use hacks on an alternate account***.
+While our hacks are completely safe, ***you shouldn't use hacks on your main account***.

-There's an **extremely small chance your account will be hacker-tagged, or banned**.
+There's an **extremely small chance your account will be hacker-tagged, reset, or banned**.
 Fortunately, it almost never happens.
 The only incidents ProdigyMathGameHacking knows of users being banned for hacking were contributors or staff of ProdigyMathGameHacking.

 We will **never** ask you for your password.
 If somebody asks you for personal/sensitive information, report it to the staff on our [Discord server](https://discord.gg/XQDfbfq).